Diwu-Yi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to set the ingredient level for an ingredient.
-2. tCheck requests for the name of the ingredient.
-3. User enters the name of the ingredient.
+2. User enters the name of the ingredient and the amount he/she wants to set to.
-4. tCheck requests for the amount of the particular ingredient.
-5. User enters the amount of the particular ingredient.
-6. tCheck will set the ingredient level for this ingredient and displays a success message.
+3. tCheck will set the ingredient level of this ingredient and displays a success message.

         Use case ends.

 **Extensions**

-* 3a. tCheck is unable to find the entered name.
+* 2a. tCheck is unable to find the entered ingredient name.

-  	    * 3a1. tCheck requests for the correct data.

-  	    * 3a2.
-User enters new data.

-        Steps 3a1-3a2 are repeated until the data entered are correct.
+  * 2a1. tCheck displays an error message informing the user that the ingredient name entered is not found in the pre-defined ingredient book.

-      	Use case resumes from step 4.
+  Use case ends.

-* 5a. tCheck detects an invalid amount value
+* 2b. tCheck detects an invalid amount value entered.

+  * 2b1. tCheck displays an error message informing the user that the amount entered is invalid with corresponding reasons (e.g. negative number, contains decimal part etc).

+  Use case ends.

-   	    * 5a1. tCheck requests for the correct data.
+* 2c. tCheck detects missing field(s) in the command entered.

-   	    * 5a2.
-User enters new data.

-        Steps 5a1-5a2 are repeated until the data entered are correct.
+  * 2c1. tCheck displays an error message informing the user that there are missing field(s) which caused the command to fail and shows an example of a correct command.

-       	Use case resumes from step 6.
+  Use case ends.

 **UC05 - Set sales level for all types of drinks**